Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Background estimation

 The \jettotauh background in the \tauhtauh channel originates almost entirely from QCD multijet events.
 The determination region is thus defined by inverting the opposite-sign requirement on the \PGt lepton pair to a same-sign requirement, which effectively selects a control region pure in QCD jets.
 The \FF are parameterised for the leading \tauh lepton as a function of the \pt of the \tauh, and binned in the reconstructed decay mode, jet multiplicity, and impact parameter significance.
 Correction factors are derived using control regions in data to correct for residual differences in the \ptvecmiss spectrum, and to account for the sign inversion used to define the determination region.
 The final \FF value for the \tauh channel is obtained by applying the raw \FF and the two corrections multiplicatively.
 This \FF also accounts for other processes with a jet misidentified as the leading \tauh lepton, such as \Wjets production.
 The events in which the subleading \tauh is a misidentified jet and the leading \tauh candidate is a genuine \PGt lepton are modelled via simulation; these events constitute only a small fraction $(\mathcal{O}(2\%))$ of the total misidentified jet background in the \tauhtauh channel.

 In the \ltau channels, the \Wjets process, and to a lesser extent the \ttbar process, contribute to jet misidentification as well as events originating from QCD multijet production.
 Therefore, separate \FF are derived for these processes, and these individual \FF values are subsequently weighted into an overall \FF to account for their different contributions in the application region.
 Simulated events are used to determine the expected relative contributions of \Wjets and \ttbar events, and the QCD contribution is estimated by subtracting all simulated non-QCD processes from the data in the application region.
+In order to account for dependencies of the weights on several kinematic variables, a multi-class BDT is trained to separate \Wjets, QCD, and \ttbar events.
+The inputs to the BDT include kinematic features of the reconstructed \tautau system and the associated jets, as well as the \tauh decay mode.
+The output of the BDT is a set of three scores (one per class) that sum to unity---meaning one of the outputs is redundant.
+The weights are thus determined in bins of two of these scores.
 The overall \FF accounts for the jet misidentification in all background processes.
 The procedure for the QCD \FF is similar to the method described for the \tauhtauh channel, except that the light lepton isolation parameter must be larger than 0.05 to reduce processes resulting in genuine leptons.
 Correction factors are derived to correct for residual differences in the lepton \pt and \ptvecmiss spectra, and to account for the sign inversion and additional lepton isolation requirement used to define the determination region.
 A determination region sufficiently pure in \Wjets is defined by selecting events with $\mT>70\GeV$.
 Correction factors are derived to correct for residual differences in the lepton \pt and \ptvecmiss spectra, and to account for the inverted \mT selection used to define the determination region.
 For the \ttbar process, it is difficult to define a sufficiently pure region in data, and thus the \FF values are estimated from a simulated \ttbar sample.
 Correction factors are derived to correct for residual differences in the \ptvecmiss spectrum, and to account for differences in the \FF in data and simulation.
 The latter is derived by comparing the \FF values measured for \Wjets in data and simulation.